autowarefoundation/autoware-documentation/docs/tutorials/integrating-autoware/creating-maps/open-source-slam/slam-comparison/index.md

-# Comparing Open Source SLAM Algorithms
+# Open source SLAM algorithms comparison

 In order to compare SLAM algorithms their trajectory errors can be compared in terms of positions and orientations, thus ground truth